gatneil/gettingStarted/README.md

 * [ASM vs. ARM](https://azure.microsoft.com/en-us/documentation/articles/resource-manager-deployment-model/): Azure Resource Manager (ARM) is the new stack; Azure Service Management (ASM or "classic") is the old stack.
 Use ARM whenever possible.
 If you have ASM infrastructure that you want to migrate to ARM, refer to [this documentation](https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-windows-migration-classic-resource-manager-deep-dive/). **This getting started guide is ARM-centric.**

 * [Resource Groups](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/#resource-groups) hold resources that share the same lifecycle.
-I use them to delete entire projects worth of infrastructure with one command instead of manually keeping track of all the resources I create over the lifetime of a project.
+I use them to delete entire projects with one command instead of manually keeping track of all the resources I create over the lifetime of a project.

 # Ways to access Azure